cocobird1/fantasyfootball-crawler/README.md

 Users can call getRecData(metrics) with specified receiving metrics, to return a DataFrame that sorts based on the receiving metrics.

 `metrics`: An array of strings that specify specific metrics to sort players by.
+Can be any combination of these strings:  Player Age Pos  Tgt  Rec   Yds  TD

 ```python
 from fantasyfootball-crawler import ff_functions as ffc